Picture credit from Freepik.com

 After a two-year term, the loan is paid off in full, company A redeems 10% of its equity back, and company B continues to hold 5% of company A as a shareholder.

 The implementation of this type of financing requires specific conditions.
-For example, company B must be confident in company A’s outlook.
-Through careful design and negotiation, stock pledge could be a brilliant financing method to overcome a company’s capital shortage.
+For example, company B must be confident in company A’s outlook and it’s business valuation.
+Through careful design and negotiation, stock pledge could be a brilliant financing method for slightly larger sized companies with proven track record to overcome a company’s capital shortage.

 4. Mezzanine Financing: A hybrid of Debt and Equity Financing